 Commonly called Frangipani, plumeria is best known as the flowers in Hawaiian leis.
 Plumeria flowers are fragrant and waxy.
-Their leaves are green, long and leathery.
+They have long and leathery green leaves.
 You can grow them as small trees, shrubs, or houseplants.

 Growing in a container is ideal and makes it easy to move indoors in cold weather.
-For optimum flowering, plumeria plants should have a full sun, all day.
+For optimum flowering, they should have a full sun, all day.
 However, with a half-day of direct sun, they will still produce vibrant blooms.

 We explain what it takes to grow plumerias and provide a step-by-step guide on how to care for them.

 Native to Central America, Venezuela, and Mexico, it’s a member of the Apocynanceae (dogbane) family and is related to periwinkle and oleander.